fnord12/service.autosub/README.md

 	* ADVANCED
 		* __Log level.__  Affects whether information will be written to the log all the time, or just when Debug mode is on, or only when there's an error.
 Leave it alone, probably.

 		* __Turn off subtitles if no subtitle preference matched.__  Explicitly turn off subtitles if the conditions in the algorithm aren't met.
 Otherwise it will leave them in whatever state they were in when you last played the file (standard Kodi behavior).
-Try turning this off if Caveat #4 is causing you problems.
+Try turning this off if Challenge #4 is causing you problems.

 		* __Use Genre with Tags.__  Used in Step #2.
 Indicates whether you want to use just Tags, just Genres, Both, or Neither (skips step #2).